Your Customer Journey Map is Messier Than You Think

 What is a customer journey map?

-A customer journey map is a visual representation of how a customer engages with your business throughout the entire customer lifecycle.
+A customer journey map is a visual tool that represents how a customer engages with your business throughout the entire customer lifecycle.
 It highlights every touchpoint a brand uses to nurture and retain its customers across the customer journey.

 For example, your customer visits your website, signs up for your newsletter, and talks with a support agent on live chat.
 Then, 2 days later, the customer opens and reads your newsletter and revisits your website.
 All these interactions represent touchpoints in your customer journey.